Babo96/ptc-captcha-solver/README.md

 Description
 -----------
 Automatically creates Pokemon Trainer Club accounts, and reads the ToS making them usable after the recent Niantic patch.
 Text files will be created in your current directory.

-usernames.txt will give the needed output for https://github.com/favll/pogom in username:password format.

 Installation
 ------------